 5. Add Compound Exercise to Your Routine

-To get value for your time and money, add some compound exercises like weighted pull-ups, bench presses, leg presses, and deadlift.
+To get value for your time and money, add some compound exercises like weighted pull-ups, bench presses, leg presses, and deadlifts.
 The exercises mentioned above engage many muscle groups and deliver results more efficiently.

-Housebound fitness enthusiasts can still build muscle without extra aids by doing exercises like lunges, push-ups, dips and step-ups.
+Housebound fitness enthusiasts can still build muscle without extra aids by doing exercises like lunges, push-ups, dips, and step-ups.
 Your body will adapt to the added weights you challenge it with!